 His first wine at Cairanne was the 2009.
 Organic practices.
 There are two working horses, Silver and Siobi, for the vineyards – Denis has worked with horses for 35 years.
 He also takes visitors around the vineyards in a carriage.
 Twice a week (Tuesday and Friday) on summer evenings the domaine offers dishes served on the terrace with the wines of the domaine.
 The wines are honest, quite full, and the rosé is enjoyable.

-LVT 2015 r Family domaine that sells most of its crop to the Cave de Cairanne, with 100 hl sold to Brotte at Châteauneuf-du-Pape for raising and bottling.
-Traditional style wine, suited to stews, for example.
+LVT 2018 r A 20 hectare family domaine that used to sell most of its crop to the Cave de Cairanne, but now much is under the care of the Brotte merchant business at Châteauneuf-du-Pape for raising and bottling - Alain Grosset is Laurent Brlotte's father-in-law.
+It is traditional style wine, suited to stews, for example.
+The 2018 was a genuine local **** wine.

 LVT 2014 rosé 2012 r A name to note.
 Patrice is from a third generation Cairanne family, who started as an audio-visual producer, and would give a hand on the vineyard.
 He left Paris and returned to the domaine in 2002 and built the cellar in 2004.
 His father and grandfather were Co-operateurs at the Cave de Cairanne.
 He produces 10,000 bottles for himself, and sells 90,000 bottles to the merchant trade, a lot of it for Belgium (Delaize).
 The Cairanne Vieilles Vignes is good, interesting wine, value for money as well.
 The very old vine Côtes du Rhône Trémère, half Carignan, half Grenache from centenary vines, is also striking.
 Only concrete vat raising, exactly as it should be.
 His wife Agnès Saurel is the winemaker at the 60 hectare family Domaine Combe Dieu at Rasteau, all sold in bulk.